nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - the `includeMedication` parameter is passed without the corresponding `includePrescriptionIssue` part parameter
 - the `Parameters` resource passed does not conform to that specified in the [GPConnect-GetStructuredRecord-Operation-1](https://fhir.nhs.uk/STU3/OperationDefinition/GPConnect-GetStructuredRecord-Operation-1) `OperationDefinition`
 - the provider could not parse, or does not recognise a parameter name or value in the `Parameters` resource
+- the patient has dissented to sharing their clinical record
+- the request is for the record of an [inactive](overview_glossary.html#active-patient) patient
+- the request is for the record of a non-Regular/GMS patient (i.e. the patient's registered practice is somewhere else)

 Refer to [Error handling guidance](development_fhir_error_handling_guidance.html) for further information including appropriate error codes.